Ayomide-Akano/01-Nmap-Network-Scanning/Diagrams/README.md

-# Network Diagrams
+# Network Scanning Diagrams

-This directory contains diagrams illustrating networking concepts used throughout this repository.
+This directory contains visual explanations of networking concepts, Nmap scanning techniques, and assessment workflows.

-The goal of these diagrams is to provide visual explanations of how Nmap scan techniques work at the packet level.

-Current Diagrams

-- TCP Three-Way Handshake
+Each diagram is designed to complement the command reference and playbooks by illustrating how packets flow, how scan types operate, and how assessment methodologies are structured.

+Contents include:

-- TCP SYN Scan (Half-Open Scan)
+- TCP communication

-Additional diagrams will be added as new scanning techniques are documented.
+- Port scanning techniques
+- Firewall behavior
+- Operating system detection
+- Service detection
+- NSE workflow
+- Enterprise assessment methodology

+These diagrams are intended for educational purposes and authorized security assessments.